johnmee/johnmee.com/pages/my-au-pairit-reality.md

 This was not your run-of-the-mill airbnb guest request and initially I was thinking "yikes, steer clear of that".
 But it's something different, so why not?

-I checked into the background of the enquirer and found mixed reviews; clearly it is actually not that easy to find people comfortable with this proposition.
+I checked into the background of the enquirer and found mixed reviews; perhaps it is not that easy to find people comfortable with this proposition.
 So I softened, doubled my price, and sent back my terms.
 They agreed.

 ## Arrival

-We've all seen the arrival shot where the host opens the door with a look of pseudo-surprise like they had no idea there was someone out there.
-What really goes on here?
+You know the arrival shot where the host opens the door with a look of pseudo-surprise like they had no idea there was someone out there.
+What really goes on before that?
 I've always wondered.
-And now I know.
+And now I know...

-It was true that I was opening the door to the "star" of the show for the first time.
-In fact, I'd had no contact whatsoever with her in the entire lead-up to that moment&mdash;omething quite unusual in itself and with possible implications for later, but let's not skip ahead.
+It is true that I was opening the door to the "star" of the show for the first time.
+In fact, I'd had no contact whatsoever with her in the entire lead-up to that moment&mdash;something not normal with my guests and, I think, a contributory factor to the end result.

 Before the star arrived, fairly late in the evening, around 9:30pm, the 'producer' arrived at my door&mdash;hi, how do you do, I'm the producer, may I see the room, ok, I'll be back&mdash;she came in and looked around